gullwing-io/bookworms-slack-webhook/README.md

 - Test automation
 - I dont really like there is a fastify and express export, want to clean that up a bit
 - Would be nice to drill into deep folders
+- There is currently a bug with double registering fastify form: https://github.com/fastify/help/issues/642